-The Company's effective tax rate for the First Quarter 2013 was 32.4% compared to 33.2% during the First Quarter 2012.
-During each of the First Quarter 2013 and the First Quarter 2012, the Company recognized less than \$0.1 million of additional interest expense related to its unrecognized tax benefits.
+During the Third Quarter 2013 and Year-To-Date 2013, the Company recognized less than \$0.1 million and \$0.1 million, respectively of additional interest expense related to its unrecognized tax benefits.
+During the Third Quarter 2012 and Year-To-Date 2012, the Company recognized \$0.1 million and \$0.2 million, respectively of additional interest expense related to its unrecognized tax benefits.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits in income tax expense.